-Ask Doctor K is a health-oriented newspaper column that runs weekdays in hundreds of newspapers throughout the United States and beyond.
-Each week, Doctor K answers reader questions on a wide variety of health concerns.
-The column is presented by Harvard Health Publications, the publishing division of Harvard Medical School, and distributed by United Features Syndicate.
+Every day, the Ask Doctor K column answered questions from readers, on a wide variety of health concerns.
+The column was presented by Harvard Health Publications, the publishing division of Harvard Medical School, and distributed by United Features Syndicate.

-The doctor behind Ask Doctor K is Anthony Komaroff, M.D., a practicing physician in Internal Medicine for 46 years.
+The doctor behind Ask Doctor K was Anthony L. Komaroff, M.D., a practicing physician in Internal Medicine for 46 years.
 Dr. Komaroff is the Simcox-Clifford-Higby Distinguished Professor of Medicine at Harvard Medical School, and Editor of Harvard Health Letter.
-Dr. Komaroff is a Senior Physician at Brigham & Women’s Hospital in Boston, where his experience and medical knowledge, access to the most current research and techniques, and warm “bedside manner” have helped thousands of patients through the years.
-He has written more than 200 journal articles and textbook chapters and was the editor for the best-selling book, the Harvard Medical School Family Health Guide.
+Dr. Komaroff is a Senior Physician at Brigham & Women’s Hospital in Boston, where he continues to conduct medical research.
+He has written more than 300 research articles and textbook chapters and was the editor for the best-selling book, the Harvard Medical School Family Health Guide.

 Doctor K’s Original Mission Statement